ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 For further information check out [Networking in Core](../references/networking/)

-## Creating the Race Manager Server Script
+## Create Race Manager Server Script

 The race manager server script is going to handle a few different things.
 We will be modifying this script a few times throughout the tutorial.
 In this section the following items will be covered.